ninori9/GraphGenerationBackend/README.md

 ### `npm start`
 Runs the app in the development mode.\
-If the Hyperledger Fabric blockchain is running on a remote cluster, this project should be installed there.
-You may want to use `ssh -i ~/.ssh/id_rsa -L 3007:localhost:3007 <remote username>@<remote IP address>` to connect to the remote machine via SSH and run the app there.
 Open [http://localhost:3007](http://localhost:3007) to access the backend endpoints it via the browser.

 Keep in mind that the [frontend](https://github.com/ninori9/GraphGenerationFrontend) should be run simultaneously.
 If it is, [http://localhost:3006](http://localhost:3006) can be visited to view the user interface and interact with the application.